konomu/lagrange-personal/_posts/2024-08-24-wa-ga-topic-position.md

 This principle is also known as the **principle of topic position**.
 We use this to decide **which part of the clause/sentence is the topic and where we should place it**.

 The topic is something that you want to talk about, and the comment is something you want to convey about the topic.
-That means that when choosing what becomes the topic and what becomes the comment, we can follow the general rule that **the comment conveys one option among other options relating to the topic**.
+So when choosing what becomes the topic and what becomes the comment, we can follow the general rule that **the comment conveys one option among other options relating to the topic**.

 ![Chart explaining the above rule with the example 父がこの本を買ってくれたのだ。](assets/img/topic.png)